trabdlkarim/MyPIP/README.md

-# MyPIP
+# My Public IP Address
-MyPIP (My Public IP Address) is simple chrome extension that lets you view your public IP address
+MyPIP is simple chrome extension that lets you view your public IP address